A Virginia GOP Official Carried a Rifle Outside an Alexandria Politician's Home This Weekend | Washingtonian (DC)

 In a ten-plus-minute, rambling video recorded in a car, Howard likens Levine to the dead “tyrant” on Virginia’s flag and misquotes Patrick Henry‘s famous speech at St. John’s Church as “Give me death or give me liberty.”
 He says one of his messages to Levine and other Democrats is “We know where you live,” that “we may see bloodshed on our soil,” and that Levine is “a traitor to this nation.”
 Toward the end of the video he imagines a scenario where Levine tries to confiscate his gun, then says that if he or anyone else tries to do so “I hope you kissed your wife, I hope you kissed your husband, I hope you kissed your children goodbye.”

-Howard posted a photo of himself on Facebook in front of Levine’s house holding a Virginia flag, what appears to be an AR-15 pattern rifle with a large magazine, and a sign that reads “Withdraw HB961,” the legislation he objects to.
+Howard posted a photo of himself on Facebook in front of Levine’s house holding a Virginia flag, a rifle, and a sign that reads “Withdraw HB961,” the legislation he objects to.

 Levine gave a speech on the floor of the House Monday and said he asked Alexandria police to approach Howard to set up a meeting or to encourage him to protest outside his office instead, but that Howard declined the overture.
 “What’s not appropriate is to come to my house with a loaded gun to coerce me to change my position on a bill,” he said.
 “That will not work, that will never work with me, and I suggest it will never work on any member of this body.”
 Levine told VPM he had referred the incident to Alexandria’s commonwealth’s attorney to consider charges.
 He tells Washingtonian he notified both Alexandria’s police department and the Virginia Division of Capitol Police about Howard’s protest.